progpjs/progpjs/README.md

 can turn against you.
 These are rare cases, but it is better to protect yourself from the start!

-I choose this licence in order to allow using ProgpJS in my clients projets while preventing any possible trouble about licence and right to use, while avoiding ownership difficulties about ProgpJS.
+I choose this licence in order to allow using ProgpJS in my clients projets while preventing any possible trouble about licence, ownership and right to use.

 ### Benchmarks